kcm2/ab/references/angelbeatshd.rst

 * Yuri releases the principal.
 Kanade asks Yuri to hand over the gun.
 Yuri asks Kanade to withdraw Hand Sonic, she does so.
 Yuri then holds the gun to Kanade's head.
 Yuri demands Kanade answers.
 Kanade reactivates Hand Sonic, but Hinata gets in the way before she can stab Yuri.
 * Hinata "dies" in Yuri's arms on the floor.
 He wakes up in the infirmary.
 Yuri mentions Kanade destroyed the gun [#v1c4-1]_.
 * Hinata and Yuri go to the cafeteria.
 Hinata has Nattou and curry.
 Yuri thinks that Kanade is on the same level as God, or 2nd in command, and thinks that the power was given to her.
-* Yuri then says that if Kanade is the one that maintains order, they have to destroy that order and that will force god to appear.
+* Yuri then says that if Kanade is the one that maintains order, they have to destroy that order and that will force God to appear.
 * Hinata then goes back to his room.
 He gives Ooyama the Nattou.
 He makes an off-hand remark about the world being in a game, this confuses Ooyama and he replies "but I wonder how you get out of this world" and Hinata is shocked.
 * Ooyama revealed that he thought Hinata already knew.